Danish Nature

 The Insectmobile (Insektmobilen)

-We investigate the biodiversity of flying insects in Denmark.
-During the summer of 2018 and 2019, more than 150 volunteers were collecting insects using large special designed insect nets fitted to car rooftops.
+We investigated the biodiversity of flying insects in Denmark during the Summer of 2018 and 2019 with more than 150 volunteers collecting insects using large special designed insect nets fitted to car rooftops.

 Read more about The Insectmobile (in Danish)